CMSgov/dpc-static-site/src/_pages/api-documentation/postman-collection.md

 layout: api-docs
 page_title: "Postman Collection"
 seo_title: ""
-description: "Use the DPC Postman Collection to test API requests against the public endpoints and sandbox environment with auto-generated JWTs and access tokens."
+description: "Use the DPC Postman Collection to test API requests against the public endpoints and sandbox environment with auto-generated JWTs and bearer tokens."
 in-page-nav: true
 ---